thewca/worldcubeassociation.org/html/scrambles.md

 # WCA Scrambles

-The current official scrambler is *TNoodle-0.7.4.jar*.
-It generates high-quality scrambles for all the events of a competition at once.
+The current official scramble program is *TNoodle-0.7.4.jar*.
+It generates high-quality scramble sequences for all the events of a competition at once.

 <br>
 <center><span style="font-size: 200%; line-height: 150%; padding: 0.5em;">
-Download the official scrambler:<br><a href="scrambles/tnoodle/TNoodle-0.7.4.jar" style="font-weight: bold;">TNoodle-0.7.4.jar</a><br></span>
+Download the official scramble program:<br><a href="scrambles/tnoodle/TNoodle-0.7.4.jar" style="font-weight: bold;">TNoodle-0.7.4.jar</a><br></span>
 <br>
 Last official change: January 1, 2013
 </center>

 ## Important Notes for Delegates

-- Official competitions must always use the current version of the official scrambler.
+- Official competitions must always use the current version of the official scramble program.
 - Delegates should download TNoodle to run it on a computer.
 They should not use TNoodle running on a public server (for security reasons).
-- Delegates must save all scrambles generated for an official competition, and send them with the delegate report (see [Regulation 1c3a](./#1c3a)).
+- Delegates must save all scramble sequences generated for an official competition, and send them with the delegate report (see [Regulation 1c3a](./#1c3a)).

 ## Detailed Instructions for TNoodle